atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 root@f5040633c8a0:~# ./install.sh
 ```

-After the install has completed you can su - to the USERNAME you chose and see tmux/sshnpd running.
+After the install has completed, you can su - to the USERNAME you chose and see tmux/sshnpd running.

 ```
 root@f5040633c8a0:~# su - ubuntu